SoumadeepChoudhury/Java_Python_Projects/README.md

 - 📫 How to reach me : mailto:chanchalchoudhury.2018@gmail.com

 Note: Please do not get confused about the line `package soumadeep;` in Java Program files.
 Actually It's due to the directory package I made for the java programs that I need to mention while coding the stuffs.
+Avoid that line.
 Thank you.
 Have Fun Coding.